fontfish/BiangFont/README.md

 A test of this is available [here](https://fontfish.github.io/BiangFont/live-test/vf-test.html).

-## Notices
-The BiangFont is a personal project and playground idea, so is liable to be unorganised and no compatability or even usability testing is likely to be carried out.
-The design remains rather rudimentary and is unlikely to be seriously improved upon.

-If you find yourself wishing that your favourite overcomplicated hanzi/kanji would display in unicode text, however, this font may be of use to you.

 ## 𰻞𰻞麵
 Biangbiang noodles may be the food with the most difficult-to-write name in the world, and the chinese character used to write the name of these